From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Looking for a chic apartment?
 Check out Sky Loft, Domux Lux, and Urban Lofts.

-Just south of the Old Town is Garitsa Bay.
-The bay itself is home to a Yacht Club and is a popular anchorage.
+The town end of the bay is home to a Yacht Club and is a popular anchorage.
 The closest hotel to town – the 5-star Corfu Palace Resort & Casino – is currently being renovated.

 Charming boutique hotel Acanthus Blue is located in an 18th-century building halfway between Garitsa and the Old Town.
 It’s in a quiet and scenic area, no pool though.